Assistive Technology

 - Google

 - Gboard - Replaces your keyboard on your Android or iOS device.
-Multiple features including Voice Typing (STT), Glide typing, Multilingual typing, and Google Translate
+Multiple features including Voice Typing (STT), Glide typing, Multilingual typing, and Google Translate.

 - Google Docs and Google Slides - Instructions on how to type and edit using STT in both applications.
-For PC and Mac.
+For both PC and Mac.

 - Live Transcribe - Android app that provides live captions of a nearby speaker